JoeVal5/CIS_5367_HJMNS/README.md

 https://www.census.gov/programs-surveys/acs/data.html explains the data and allows viewing the records via web portal

 Currently the project has some data initialization and manipulation to describe the data we are working with.

+Did some rough linear regression on overal change in Median Income by ZIP and Change in Median Sales Price by ZIP.
+The results didn't show a strong correlation but will continue exploring datasets/areas that may provide more insight.
+Whether by state or which zip in the state etc.